-A Makerspace guide to beginning the Fall Semester 2020
+A Makerspace guide to beginning the Fall Semester 2020 and beyond.

 In response to the continued spread of the novel coronavirus, COVID-19, Clemson University will be requiring face masks be worn while in campus buildings, spaces, and while participating in campus affiliated activities.
 As this decision impacts all students, faculty, and others affiliated with or traveling to Clemson, some information about the effectiveness of masks, as well as the recommendations for building these masks is provided below as a resource.

 The Center for Disease Control (CDC), as well as other major medical associations, recommend the use of fabric masks to slow the spread of the virus.
 This type of mask is most useful for preventing spreading any respiratory diseases from one person to another.
 Proper technique in wearing masks is crucial to the success of the mask: ensure the mask covers both your mouth and nose, completely filtering particulates from your body.
 Additionally, make sure the mask is not too tight or constricting—this will help make the mask more comfortable to wear for longer period of time.

 In addition to this information regarding proper ways to secure and wear masks for optimal use, the CDC has specific recommendations for type of material and number of layers a mask should have.
 The CDC is recommending a two-layer mask, which should be constructed of a hydrophilic and tightly woven material, such as cotton.
 This type of mask primarily exists to prevent transmission from the wearer to the rest of those present by preventing aerosol particles from entering the atmosphere from the wearer’s mouth or nose.
 A pictorial illustration of assembly can be found via the button below